5kRuby/MA2/README.md

 These are some MA2 macros that I've been devoloping and will continue to add to.
 Maybe some of these are helpful to some, maybe not.
 Feel free to adapt them to your needs.

+Here is a little rundown of what each macro does.

+EXEC WIDTH.xml - Expand of Contract Executor Width
+  1. Select Executor Number (prompted)
+  2. Select Width you'd like 1-5 (Prompted)

+EXEC BUTTON ASSIGN.xml - Assign an Executor a specific Button Assignment.
+  1. Select Executor # (prompted)
+  2. Secelt Type of BUTTON - Toggle/Go/Temp/Flash/Load/On?
+(Promted)

+SEQ ASSIGN.xml - Assign a Seq you have to an Executor.
+  1.Select which sequence you'd like to Assign. (prompted) 2.Choose Executor Number to assign that Sequence to. (prompted)